 Instructions frequently concern claims including road traffic accidents, public liability (including Highways Act claims), occupier’s liability and accidents at work.
 Tom is experienced in all aspects of costs flowing from personal injury claims, including the provisions of the EL/PL and RTA Portals.

-Tom enjoys a growing practice in conducting defence work where LVI and/or fraud are alleged and is regularly instructed at trial on these matters.
-Consequently, Tom is also experienced in cases where fundamental dishonesty is alleged so as to overcome QOCS protection.
+Tom is frequently instructed on behalf of Defendant insurers in cases where LVI and/or fraud are alleged and has significant trial experience of such matters.
+Consequently Tom is also experienced in cases where fundamental dishonesty is alleged in order to overcome QOCS protection.
 He is also able to provide representation at committal hearings.

 Tom has undertaken notable defence work representing both social housing and private landlords and is experienced in conducting matters under the Defective Premises Act and Landlord and Tenant Act.